-- The altar by the oak tree at Moreh near Shechem
+- The altar by the oak tree at Moreh, near Shechem

 Genesis 12:6-7, Abram passed through the land to the place at Shechem, to the oak of Moreh.
 At that time the Canaanites were in the land.
 Then the LORD appeared to Abram and said, “To your offspring, I will give this land.”
 So he built there an altar to the LORD, who had appeared to him.

-The story of Abraham begins not in Genesis 12, but in Acts 7.
+The story of Abraham’s beginnings is not found in Genesis 12, but rather in Acts 7.
 Verses 2-5 said, and Stephen said: “Brothers and fathers, hear me.
 The God of glory appeared to our father Abraham when he was in Mesopotamia before he lived in Haran, and said to him, Go out from your land and from your kindred and go into the land that I will show you.’
 Then he went out from the land of the Chaldeans and lived in Haran.
 And after his father died, God removed him from there into this land in which you are now living.
 Yet he gave him no inheritance in it, not even a foot’s length, but promised to give it to him as a possession and to his offspring after him, though he had no child.

 Go from your country and your kindred and your father’s house to the land that I will show you.